-The 'absentee president' who rarely holds cabinet meetings

 Paul Biya: Cameroon's 'absentee president'

-Cameroon's President Paul Biya has been in power for 35 years.
-But while his longevity in office is a talking point at home, the time he spends out of the country has stirred international comment - as Paul Melly, an associate fellow of Chatham House, explains.
+Cameroon's President Paul Biya has been in power for 35 years but is seeking another seven-year term.
+His longevity in office is a talking point at home, while the amount of time he spends out of the country has stirred international comment - as Paul Melly, an associate fellow of Chatham House, explains.

-Criticised by some for a supposedly "hands-off" style of rule, Cameroon's President Paul Biya recently held a cabinet meeting for the first time in more than two years.
+Criticised by some for a supposedly "hands-off" style of rule, Cameroon's President Paul Biya in March held a cabinet meeting for the first time in more than two years.

-Presidential elections are scheduled for October and Cameroonians are waiting to hear if the 85-year-old will seek a further term.
-But no such announcement was made at the meeting.

 Mr Biya has been in power since 1982, making him one of Africa's longest serving leaders.
 Under his rule, Cameroon has survived an economic crisis and moved from being a one-party state to multi-party politics.